hemashushu/docker-archlinux-gui/README.md

   ...
 ```

 The specific principles are not detailed here.
-If you are intersted, you can refer to [Short setups to provide X display to container](https://github.com/mviereck/x11docker/wiki/Short-setups-to-provide-X-display-to-container) and [X authentication with cookies and xhost](https://github.com/mviereck/x11docker/wiki/X-authentication-with-cookies-and-xhost-%28%22No-protocol-specified%22-error%29).
+If you are interested, you can refer to [Short setups to provide X display to container](https://github.com/mviereck/x11docker/wiki/Short-setups-to-provide-X-display-to-container) and [X authentication with cookies and xhost](https://github.com/mviereck/x11docker/wiki/X-authentication-with-cookies-and-xhost-%28%22No-protocol-specified%22-error%29).

 If you map both Wayland and X11 into the container, you can add these environment variables to the container to make applications inside it prioritize Wayland: